PatchaIT/hermod_gippity/README.md

   [SonarCloud Project](https://sonarcloud.io/summary/overall?id=PatchaIT_hermod_gippity&branch=main)
 * Implemented a logger (but still writes on console)
 * Adopted the most recent stable versions of all dependencies

+Under implementation:
+(Note: This is a non-exhaustive list compiled into spare time.
+  I'm in a hurry to close the 0.0.1, so I don't wanna dedicate too much time on lists.
+  But I also wanna give some feedback that I'm still alive. 😊 And the project too.)
+(Note 2: It is possible I'll commit code in 0.0.1 dedicate branch soon after SonarQube coverate and soon before markdown Documentation.
+But the pull into the main will be only after docs.)

+* [x] Fully (untested) implementation of a message send
+* [x] Fully defined folder structure
+* [x] Code and classes implemented adopting a clear Separation of Concerns
+* [ ] Full unit tests coverage on SonarQube (jUnit5 + Mockito) <- doing right now
+* [x] Documentation (javadoc)
+* [ ] Documentation (markdown doc files)
+* [ ] GitHub Workflow to share the artifact on Release <- almost done

+Foreseen for future releases (not 0.0.1):

+* Response message features
+* (Maybe) A modality simulating a dummy JMS message receiver which only answers Ack
+* (Dream) Graphic UI mode